winsuntech/fruitmix/doc/xattr.md

 # Non-Root Node

-There are five propertes in xattr for non-root folders and files.
+There are five properties in xattr for non-root folders and files.

 ```
 {